You are here

 I. The officers, primarily the president of each organization, are responsible for informing members (pledges/new members, associate members, affiliates, guests, alumni) of the hazing policy.
 The policy will be read by the president of the organization to the membership at the first meeting of the organization each semester and will be posted in a prominent place for the members to see.
 Prospective members (pledges, postulates, etc.), hereafter referred to as pledges, will be informed of the time and place of all activities and a schedule should be included in an education manual.

 II.
-Any person experiencing or witnessing an action in violation of this policy is encouraged to report the incident to the Director of Student Standards and/or Coordinator of Greek Life.
+Any person experiencing or witnessing an action in violation of this policy is encouraged to report the incident to the Dean of Students and/or Coordinator of Greek Life.
 Appropriate university disciplinary procedures and municipal and State statuettes are applicable, including House Bill 749, the Anti-Hazing Law.

 III.
 All social fraternities and sororities must file the Anti-Hazing Compliance Form with the Coordinator of Greek Life one week prior to the beginning of each pledge period.
-Other organizations will file with the Director of Student Standards.
+Other organizations will file with the Dean of Students.

 IV.
 Cases of alleged violations of this policy may be thoroughly investigated by a representative panel of students and faculty/administrators and may result in suspension of all pledge activities during the period of investigation.
-If cleared of the charges, the pledges must complete the entire pledging period before initiation, as determined by the Coordinator of Greek Life or the Director of Student Standards.
+If cleared of the charges, the pledges must complete the entire pledging period before initiation, as determined by the Coordinator of Greek Life or the Dean of Students.

 The following groups or individuals may lodge a complaint in regard to this policy: